 - Input sales value

-When I work with a customer looking to grow their online presence, I tend to stick to some fundamentals.
-First, I am not a search engine optimization (SEO) expert because I am not entirely certain that there is such a thing.
-After all, nobody knows Google’s algorithm but Google.
-There are things we’ve learned over the years, but for the most part, it’s a secret sauce and will remain as such.
-However, despite this, the most important approach is to do the proper keyword research and ensure those keywords are used within your content and PPC campaigns.
+There are things we've learned over the years, but for the most part, it's a secret sauce and will remain as such.
+The most important approach is to do the proper keyword research and ensure those keywords are used within your content and PPC campaigns.

-Second, I adopt a simple strategy of getting my customers to focus on a strong social media platform, one matched to their business model, their market, and their customers.
+Second, I adopt a simple strategy of getting my customers to focus on a strong social media platform, one matched to their business model, market, and customers.
 B2C is for Facebook, but LinkedIn is for B2B.
 Try not to confuse the two.

-Here is the excel sheet: Download Click Cannibalization Versus Organic Clicks Sample Excel Sheet
+Here is the Excel sheet: Download Click Cannibalization Versus Organic Clicks Sample Excel Sheet.